 Silent Village gathers the powerful testimonies of survivors in the first account of Oradour as it was both before the tragedy and in its aftermath.
 A lost way of life is vividly recollected in this unique insight into the traditions, loves and rivalries of a typical village in occupied France.

 Why this peaceful community was chosen for extermination has remained a mystery.
-Drawing on new interviews with survivors and a re-examination of archival material, historian Robert Pike relates the tragedy as it happened and the anguish of those left behind.
-While disproving contemporary hearsay, Nazi rhetoric and subsequent theories, he presents a clear if uncomfortable answer to the question: why Oradour?
+Putting aside contemporary hearsay, Nazi rhetoric and revisionist theories, Robert Pike returns to the archival evidence to narrate the tragedy as it truly happened – and give voice to the anguish of those left behind.